slaclab/sdf-docs/reference.md

 There are two ways to interact with slurm

-- Using command line tools on the SDF login hosts.
+- Using command line tools on the interactive pools.
 - Using the ondemand web interface.

 Common actions that you may want to perform are: